 Rent a canoe from the boat dock and see the lake from a different perspective.
 Worth noting is that Lake Louise is frozen over half the year, so, ice skating is a popular activity during the winter.
 You can also enjoy sleigh rides, ice climbing, skiing, and snowshoeing during these colder months.

 Pop into Fairmont Chateau Lake Louise for lunch or spend the night here if you want to feel really fancy.
+It truly is bucket-list-worthy and many of the rooms come with a view of the famous lake.

 15. Bow Lake